 Summary

 The focus of this study was to assess the risk of interference from DECT-2020 NR WBB LMP into MFCN below 3.8 GHz.
-This analysis adopts a Monte Carlo approach to assess the risk, from a statistical basis, of interference into MFCN on the basis that the location of MFCN base stations may not be known.
+This analysis adopts a Monte Carlo approach to assess the risk, from a statistical basis, of interference into MFCN on the basis that the location of MFCN base stations may not be known i.e.no geographical separation distance between WBB LMP and MFCN can be assumed.

-The analysis applied the agreed technical and propagation parameters and the protection requirements for the MFCN base station receiver.
-Net Filter Discrimination was used to combine the DECT-2020 NR transmitter spectrum emission mask and MFCN receiver mask (based on values taken from the relevant parameters in this report) into an NFD value.
+The analysis applies the agreed technical and propagation parameters and the protection requirements for the MFCN base station receiver.
+Net Filter Discrimination is used to combine the DECT-2020 NR transmitter spectrum emission mask (from Table 14) and MFCN receiver mask (based on values taken from the relevant parameters in this report from Table 25) into an NFD value.
 The NFD calculation is extended to cover in-band and out of band blocking of the MFCN base station receiver.
 As the frequency separation increases the integration of the transmit and receiver masks changes accordingly, with the NFD levelling off at 3915 MHz.